thomasmikava/react-problems/general.md

 🔹 Make sure that changing value of single name rerenders only parent and corresponding child compoonent
 </details>

-## 1.2 Managing uncontrollable components
+## (MNA.2) Managing uncontrollable components
 <details>
   <summary>Statement</summary>

-The problem is same as 1.1, except:
+The problem is same as MNA.1, except:
 🔹 Use uncontrollable input in child component.
 That is, instead of passing value to input, pass defaultValue.
 🔹 Notice the bug when deleting non-last child component.
 🔹 Resolve the bug.
 You are not allowed to change the types of ChildProps or names (string[]).
 However, you are free to introduce new states (or properties in state in case of class components).
 </details>

-## 1.3 Managing arrays 2
+## (MNA.3) Managing arrays of more general child components
 <details>
   <summary>Statement</summary>

-The problem is same as 1.1, except:
+The problem is same as MNA.1, except:
 🔹 the props of child component.
 The new type should be
 ```ts
 interface ChildProps {